-Mr Abel’s gravestone bears and hand with a finger pointing upward to Heaven.
+Mr Blood’s gravestone bears a hand with a finger pointing upward to Heaven.
 If his gravestone is viewed after sunset, though, the finger points downward to a considerably warmer destination.

 There are reports of strange noises in the cemetery than have likened to tapping.
 These noises will suddenly sound like they are coming from all directions at the same time.
 There are also unexplained flashes of light after dark.

-The cemetery has been reported as having sudden temperature fluctuations suddenly becoming very warm or very cold.
+The cemetery has been reported as having sudden temperature fluctuations; it will suddenly become very warm or very cold.